Koka/css-paged-media-tutorial/docs/source/tools.rst

     an option.
 Don't use it for professional enterprise projects.
 Tinkering with bugs and limitations costs more time, money and nerves than investing some money for PDFreactor or PrinceXML.
+  * Weasyprint is not included with the tests for the reasona given.

 Docraptor
 +++++++++